Adam Bermingham is an Engineering Manager responsible for the AI Product Understanding Platform at the online clothing and goods retailer, Zalando.

 - It can be hard to provide guidance at the right time.

 - You can have resources in the wrong place.

 The company dealt with these challenges by establishing clear goals and expectations.
-Adam learned that “one of the challenges with teams and team setup is having decision-making and accountability at the right level.
-It is very hard for an engineering team to have all the context it needs to make very strong business decisions.”
+Adam learned that “one of the challenges with engineering teams and team setup is having decision-making and accountability at the right level.
+It is very hard for a development team to have all the context it needs to make very strong business decisions.”
 That is why they created product managers that were separate from the engineering teams.